Colorful makeup looks for summer

 Sephora Cream Stain Liquid Lipstick

 This is an all-day lip stain with a creamy application and weightless feel.
-It’s a bestselling, ultra-pigmented lip product and is infused with avocado oil for an easy glide and silky shine.
+It’s a bestselling, ultra-pigmented liquid lipstick infused with avocado oil for an easy glide and silky shine.
 It’s also non-sticky and transfer-proof.

 Sold by Sephora